LFDM/deployment_helpers/README.md

 exposed to the internet.

-We first export an environmental variable, so that the helper scripts now where to work.
+We first export an environmental variable, so that the helper scripts know where to work.

 ```
-export DEPLOYMENT_HELPER_TARGET="/server"
+export DEPLOYMENT_HELPER_TARGET="server"
 ```

 We launch the `setup` script to build up the initial set of links we